 Ever since then, they've become more and more radical.

-And any place that there's radical, whether it's radical right-wing radicalism, crazy far right or crazy far left, anti-Semitism is sure to follow because that is a magnet.
+And any place that there's radical, whether it's radical right-wing radicalism, crazy far-right, or crazy far-left, anti-Semitism is sure to follow because that is a magnet.

-They love having the anti-semitism is just a great way to bring in the kind of thugs and radicals that you want to do with it to do your ill bidding.
+Anti-Semitism is just a great way to bring in the kind of thugs and radicals that you want to do to do your ill-bidden.

 That's the way it works.